 - Use of email to violate the law.

 F. Local Policies Permitted

-Users should avoid retaining large numbers of email (whether in the Inbox, Sent Items, Deleted Items or personal folders) for long periods of time.
-The University’s Policy on Retention of University Records makes clear that one’s email box is not an appropriate place to retain University records; records that are in a user’s email should be removed to other paper or electronic storage media intended for archival purposes.
+Users should avoid retaining large amounts of Email (whether in the Inbox, Sent Items, Deleted Items or personal folders) for long periods of time.
+The University’s Policy on Retention of University Records makes clear that Email box is not an appropriate place to retain University records; records that are in a user’s Email should be removed to other paper or electronic storage media intended for archival 6